XiaoDu-flying/awesome-paper/README.md

 - Two Tales of Persona in LLMs- A Survey of Role-Playing and Personalization
 - Adaptive Collaboration Strategy for LLMs in Medical Decision Making
 - Agent Hospital- A Simulacrum of Hospital with Evolvable Medical Agents
+- AIPatient Simulating Patients with EHRs and LLM Powered Agentic Workflow
 - Empowering Biomedical Discovery with AI Agents
 - Large language models in medicine
 - MedAgents- Large Language Models as Collaborators for Zero-shot Medical Reasoning
 - MEDICAL GRAPH RAG TOWARDS SAFE MEDICAL
 - Roleplay-doh Enabling Domain-Experts to Create LLM-simulated Patients via Eliciting and Adhering to Principles
+- Towards a Client-Centered Assessment of LLM Therapists by Client Simulation
 - Towards Multimodal Surgical Assistant via Structured Surgical Video Learning
 - Medical Education - 2009 - McGaghie - A critical review of simulation%E2%80%90based medical education research  2003 2009
 - Overview-of-standardized-pat
 - Standardized Patient Encounters A Method for Teaching and Evaluation
 - The Benefits and Risks of Being a Standardized Patient A Narrative Review of the Literature
+- Virtual Patient Simulation at U.S. and Canadian Medical Schools
 - Evaluating LLMs Playing
 - Exploring Large Language Models for Communication Games
 - ODYSSEY Empowering Agents with Open World Skills